ARTHRITIS, OSTEOARTHRITIS, RHEUMATOID ARTHRITIS, GOUT, LUPUS

 The adoption of dietary improvements described in the HEALTH RECOVERY PLAN > and the thoughtful use of good quality nutritional supplements (listed below), will gradually reduce inflammation, sooth the pain and even regenerate damaged joints.

 If lack of exercise contributes to osteoarthritis then why osteoarthritis is also more common among athletes and other people who are engaged in strenuous physical activity on a regular basis.
 According to a PhD thesis at Sahlgrenska Academy a strenuous physical activity causes microscopic injuries in joints which trigger inflammation slowly leading to osteoarthritis, especially when it is combined with high levels of stress and pro-inflammatory diet.
+But the question is, why only some athletes or people engaged in strenuous physical activity develop osteoarthritis?
+It is difficult to find a definite answer but there are reasons to assume that it must be associated with reduced ability to repair the microscopic injuries in joints probably due to nutritional deficiencies, lack of antioxidants, chronic psychological stress, pro-inflammatory diet, and possible anatomical defects or genetic predispositions.

 What about a normal regular exercise?
 Does it contribute to the development of osteoarthritis as well?
 According to Professor Patrick McNeil – a Sydney arthritis expert, “it is a myth to make the general statement that exercise is bad for joints or actually wears them out.
 There’s no evidence for that.”
 He suggests that many of elderly people who’ve been regularly active all their lives never develop osteoarthritis, and the idea that our joints are like car tyres that wear out with regular use is untrue.
 For most people, proper exercise helps joints stay healthy as it improves blood circulation, metabolism, detoxification, and promotes healthy immune system.
 But in some rare instances, with abnormal alignment of a joint (caused by weak muscles or anatomical defects) it is possible that movements may have some role in wearing cartilage away.
 A person may also have a genetic predisposition to experience this problem.
 Some individuals are born with cartilage that will not wear out, no matter what they do to it, while others inherit cartilage which can be prevented from damages only when they take care of it through healthy diet and lifestyle.

 Also, in case of someone who has already been diagnosed with osteoarthritis and painful joint damage, it is important to choose a proper form of exercise as wrong one may possibly make things worse.
-Cycling, swimming (not in chlorinated water) and other types of exercise that put less stress on the affected joints are recommended for those who already suffer from osteoarthritis.
+Cycling, swimming (not in chlorinated water) and other types of exercise (in a lying or sitting position) that put less stress on the affected joints are recommended for those who already suffer from osteoarthritis.
 Proper exercise can be only beneficial as it reduces pain, provides more nutrients and oxygen to the joints and together with healthy diet help the body to heal and regenerate itself.
 Physical activity also helps maintain a healthy body weight (very important in arthritis) and improves muscle strength, which helps hold joints in their correct alignment.

 It is important to understand blood does not directly provide cartilage with oxygen and nutrients.
 It does it through synovial fluid and the effectiveness of this fluid in nourishing cartilage depends on regular movement of the joint.
 Although cartilage is a living tissue yet it is deprived of blood vessels that deliver blood.
 Instead it relies on movements of the joint which creates a pumping action that circulates synovial fluid containing oxygen and nutrients.
 That is one of the reasons why proper and regular exercise (movements of the joints) is so vital in preventing and treating osteoarthritis.

 According to Dr Michael Greger, “Rheumatoid arthritis appears to be more prevalent in populations with high meat consumption.
 This joint inflammation could be the result of an autoimmune attack response to foreign animal protein.
 Some researchers have proposed a “Leaky Gut Theory,” where the saturated fats in animal products contribute to the breakdown of the intestinal barrier, causing our own gut bacteria to leak into our bloodstream, thus triggering an inflammatory response.
 Newer research points to a state of endotoxemia caused by the bacterial toxins in animal products.
 The saturated fat in meat may instead facilitate the absorption of these toxins into the bloodstream.
 Other components in meat also aggravate inflammation.
 Arachidonic acid is an inflammatory 6 fatty acid found in animal products.
 Neu5c, a non-human molecule which is found in human tumours most likely through meat consumption, may also cause the body to produce an inflammatory response.
 Plant-based diets in general are associated with a drastic reduction in symptoms.
 Rose hips and potassium ease the arthritic pain caused by inflammation, while fruit and vegetables (particularly berries) help to inhibit platelet activity that is associated with inflammation.
 Curcumin, the yellow pigment in turmeric, worked better at easing pain than the leading pharmaceutical treatment for rheumatoid arthritis… Animal products, including eggs, dairy, meat, and animal protein in general may increase inflammation.
 A single meal of meat, eggs, or dairy may cause a spike of inflammation within hours that can stiffen one’s arteries.
 Several factors may account for this effect, including heme iron, endotoxins, saturated fat, high bacteria load, TMAO, tapeworms, advanced glycation end products or AGEs, and NeuGc, a foreign meat that may increase the risk of heart disease and cancer.
 A plant-based diet may improve or even eliminate arthritis symptoms.
 Specifically, turmeric may provide people with as much relief as medications for osteoarthritis or rheumatoid arthritis.
 Avocados, berries and flaxseed oil have also been shown to be helpful in decreasing general arthritis symptoms.
 Arthritis may be triggered by the Yersinia bacteria found in pork products.
 Avoiding animal products may prevent the onset of auto-immune conditions.
 Rheumatoid arthritis may also be improved with potassium supplementation and cilantro.
 Animal foods are rich in purines, which are associated with increased gout risk.
 This is why gout patients may see an improvement in symptoms when they switch to a plant-based diet.
 Ingestion of cherries, or cherry juice, appears to be a side effect free treatment option for gout.
 Osteoarthritis appears to respond to anti-inflammatory foods, for example, rose hips.
-Studies also have shown improvement of symptoms of osteoarthritis through the addition of açai berries to the diet.””
+Studies also have shown improvement of symptoms of osteoarthritis through the addition of açai berries to the diet.”

 – It is very important to detoxify the body and effected area and supply nutrients, phytochemicals and antioxidants through the means of the most beneficial and optimal diet.
 The best results will be achieved in this area by implementing key principles of Hallelujah diet (the most effective among all diets) by eating mostly raw plant-based unrefined foods for 3-6 months.